Ecotourism in Thailand

 Elephant Treks: It's important to find out how tour operators treat their elephants.
 You might ask how many hours a day the elephants work, and whether you'll be riding in the afternoon heat, or resting until it's cooler.

 Hill-Tribe Tours and Other Expeditions: How much the operator knows about the village or wilderness area you'll be visiting is often telling, so ask for details.
 Also, does the operator work with any NGOs or other interest groups to protect the culture and/or the environment?

 The umbrella group Thailand Community Based Tourism Institute (www.cbt-i.org) is a good place to start.
 It provides information about tour agencies and community programs that promote culturally sensitive tourism.

 "Voluntourism"—travel that includes an effort to give back to local communities—is a growing trend in Thailand, and a number of organizations are now offering educational travel programs that incorporate some volunteer work.
-Lots of businesses are offering eco-minded tours; here are a few reputable ones to get you started:
+Lots of businesses are offering eco-minded tours.
+Here are a few reputable resources that will get you started.